AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 - In the beginning each word is assigned a vector embedding (initialized with random values).
 - In every training step, words pairs are taken from training data and the model attempts to predict whether they are likely to be neighbors in a sentence.
 - During the training process, **Word2Vec** learns the relationship between words and distills that information into the embedding.

+Note that there are many types of embeddings that can be used.
+Models similar to **Word2Vec** which aim to convert textual input to embeddings are referred to as **Representation Models** as they attempt to represent text as values.

+# Understanding Language Models: Encoding and Decoding Context with Attention
+<a id="EncodeDecode"></a>